Predict and Stop Abnormal User Behavior Associated with Sabotage, Data Theft or Misuse

 - Identity Analytics: In-depth intelligence about a user’s identity attributes and the privileges he has on the network.
 This involves analyzing the access rights and entitlements a person has; the activities he has been performing across multiple accounts, both now and in the past; and the typical activities that members of his peer groups are doing.
 It takes a combination of the right data sources, sophisticated machine learning and perceptive data science to pinpoint truly aberrant actions that are good indicators of misuse of assigned privileges.

-Insider Threats by the Numbers
+The Insider Threat by the Numbers

 According to the 2018 Verizon Data Breach Report, 28% of all data breaches involved internal actors.
 While malicious outsiders (72%) were the leading source of data breaches, these made up only 23% of all compromised data.
 On the other hand, insiders accounted for 76% of all compromised records.
+The insider threat is indeed substantial.

 Of note, the Healthcare industry is the only vertical that has a greater insider threat (when looking at breaches) than external threat.
 There were 750 incidents and 536 confirmed data disclosures reported in the Healthcare segment alone.
 Of those, 18.4% were Privilege Misuse.
 47% of the privileged misuse cases were cases of fun, curiosity or “snooping”; 40% were for financial gain.

-System Administrators or employees with privileged access are the likely candidates for either motive since they have the access needed to steal data or inflict the most damage.
+System Administrators or employees with privileged access are the likely insider threat candidates for either motive since they have the access needed to steal data or inflict the most damage.
 However, anyone can be courted by competitors or hackers to surveil internally for cold hard cash.
 And, individuals with something to hide are susceptible to blackmail.

 Here’s the deal: user accounts will get compromised by cyber criminals.
 Users will click on phishing links in emails.
 They will download attachments riddled with malware.
 They’ll click infected website ads.
 This is not intentional.
 No one wants their account to be compromised.
 But, whatever the tactic, cyber attackers will get in and they will compromise your users’ accounts.